y11en/tlse/README.md

 You just
 `#include "tlse.c"`
 in your code.
-Everithing is a single file.
+Everything is a single file.

 Features
 ----------